BastilleBSD/bastille/docs/chapters/vm.rst

   (``alpine-virt-3.21.iso`` becomes ``Alpine-3.21``).
 Falls back to
   ``uefi-guest``.
 - ``CLOUDINIT file`` takes a path (relative to the template directory, or absolute) to a cloud-init user-data file.
-Bastille builds a NoCloud ``CIDATA`` seed ISO from it (plus an auto-generated meta-data with the VM's instance-id and hostname) and attaches it as a CD.
-A cloud-init-enabled guest applies it at first boot: users, SSH keys, packages, ``runcmd``, network, and so on.
+Bastille builds a NoCloud ``CIDATA`` seed from it (plus an auto-generated meta-data with the VM's instance-id and hostname) and attaches it as a virtio-blk disk.
+A cloud-init-enabled guest applies it at first boot: users, SSH keys, packages, ``runcmd``, and so on.
   Uses base ``makefs(8)``, no ports dependency.
+The seed is virtio-blk (not an optical device) so it is visible when the guest's cloud-init ``ds-identify`` runs early in boot.
+- ``NETWORK_CONFIG file`` adds a cloud-init network-config (v1 or v2) to the
+  seed, so the guest gets a deterministic (for example static) address at first boot.
+Renderer-agnostic: cloud-init applies it as netplan on Ubuntu or systemd-networkd on Debian.
 - ``RDR proto host_port vm_port`` -- recorded for a future release; pf wiring
   for VMs is not yet enabled.